Emporia State University: Other buildings

 The Emporia State University Memorial Union is the student activity center.
 It opened on Founder's Day in 1925 as a memorial to the KSN students who died in World War I. It was the first student union west of the Mississippi River.
-Inside the Union are the bookstore, admissions office, Sodexo dining services, and Division of Student Affairs office.
+Inside the Union are the bookstore, admissions office, Sodexo dining services, and student life offices, and the office for the vice president of enrollment management and success.

 The Sauder Alumni Center houses the Emporia State University Foundation and Alumni Association.
 Cora Miller Hall houses the School of Nursing, and is located next to Newman Regional Hospital.

 Student life

 Housing

 At ESU, all incoming freshmen students must live in the Towers Complex (North & South Towers, Singular, and Trusler), unless they already live within a 30 mi radius of the campus.
-Upperclassmen have the choice to live in Morse Hall Complex.
+Upperclassmen have the choice to live in Abigail Morse Hall, the original dormitory on campus.

-Morse Hall Complex consists of four wings: Northeast Morse, Central Morse, South Morse and Abigail Morse.
-Northeast, Central and South are all upperclassmen residence halls.
-South Morse is used for office purposes such as the TRIO Program and Student Wellness Center are located in South.
+South Morse Hall, which used to house students, is now used for office purposes such as the TRIO Program and Student Wellness Center are located in South.

 The Towers Complex is made up into four residence halls: North and South Towers, and Singular and Trusler Towers.
 Trusler went under renovation in the fall of 2013, with Singular going under renovation in the spring of 2014.

-In November 2017, construction started on a new residence hall which will be named after Emporia State's 14th president, Kay Schallenkamp.
-Set to open in August 2019, it will replace Central and Northeast Morse Halls, and is the first new building on campus since 2002.
+In November 2017, construction started on a new residence hall, Schallenkamp Hall, which was named after Emporia State's 14th president, Kay Schallenkamp.
+It opened in 2020 and is the first new building on campus since 2000.